Pork Tenderloin twins that are.

 So I sided with simplicity.

 The pairings would be creamy, garlic mashed potatoes accompanied by fresh green beans, delicately pan-sautéed with bacon bits and onion…all mingled with that much-anticipated velvety sauce.
 YUM!

 And so, without further adieu, I give you the symphony of the pork tenderloin twins in pictures.

 Trimming the excess fat and silver membrane from the tenderloin is a must.
 Take your time.
 The more adequately trimmed the meat is, the more deliciously tender it will be.

 Next, I rubbed these beauties generously with Canola oil.
 The smoke point of Canola oil is much better for what I’ll be doing with these darlings later.
-I love Olive Oil, but it’s just not suitable in this recipe.
+I love Olive Oil, but it’s not suitable for this recipe.

 I threw together a dry rub.
 I like to use fresh herbs whenever possible (some fresh thyme would have been nice), but there weren’t any to be had, so I had to make do with what was in the cupboard.
 I don’t think anyone would have noticed the difference anyway.
-I never measure anything…I just started tossing in a little of this and a little of that in the bowl–garlic powder, coarse (emphasis on course) sea salt, Montreal Steak seasoning, garlic salt, granulated onion, and a couple of dashes of cayenne pepper.
-Feel free to come up with your own dry rub concoction…this is just one of my slap and dash favorites .
+I never measure anything…I just started tossing in a little of this and a little of that in the bowl–garlic powder, coarse (emphasis on the course) sea salt, Montreal Steak seasoning, garlic salt, granulated onion, and a couple of dashes of cayenne pepper.
+Feel free to come up with your own dry rub concoction…this is just one of my slap-and-dash favorites.